Overall, queer was approved of by 72.9% of respondents, with 37.2% of respondents specifying queer was their preferred umbrella term.

 Instructions: Put the file in your Documents CELSYS_EN CLIPStudioPaintVer1_1_0 Workspace Folder.
 Then open CSP and go to Window > Workspace and select “SAI…ish”.
 Click OK to importing the settings.
 Hopefully that should work!
 (If nothing changes, you can try Workspace > Reset “SAI…ish” and click Yes)

-* Make sure the file is named workspace_2.spws * If that clashes with another workspace in your files, you can just change the 2 to any number
+* If that clashes with another workspace in your files, you can just change the 2 to any number